Arnab-ace29/AlgoTrading-BoT/stocks_fundamental_scraper/README.md

   - `Index`, `Company Name`, `Company ID`
   - `Row Type` (`Parent`, `Child`, `Standalone`)
   - `Parent KPI`, `Child KPI`, and the metric columns (`Mar 2025`, etc.).
-- `collections/exceptions.txt` ? pairs of BSEID,NSEID that failed to resolve or scrape.
+- If `--results-dir` is set, an `exceptions.txt` snapshot is created alongside the JSON files with pairs of BSEID,NSEID that failed to resolve or scrape.

 When Mongo is enabled, the same rows are upserted into Mongo collections named: